rilldata/rill/docs/docs/connectors/gcs.md

 3. In the "Create Service Account" window, enter a name for the service account, then click "Create and continue".

 4. In the "Role" field, search for and select the "Storage Object Viewer" role.
 Click "Continue", then click "Done".
     - This grants the service account access to data in all buckets.
-To grant access to data only in a specific bucket leave the "Role" field blank, click "Done", then follow the steps described in [Add a principal to a bucket-level policy](https://cloud.google.com/storage/docs/access-control/using-iam-permissions#bucket-add).
+To only grant access to data in a specific bucket, leave the "Role" field blank, click "Done", then follow the steps described in [Add a principal to a bucket-level policy](https://cloud.google.com/storage/docs/access-control/using-iam-permissions#bucket-add).

 5. On the "Service Accounts" page, locate the service account you just created and click on the three dots on the right-hand side.
 Select "Manage Keys" from the dropdown menu.